bb4/bb4-optimization/README.md

 A collection of heuristic optimization algorithms.
 The algorithms are implemented mostly as described by Michalewicz and Fogel in ["How to Solve It: Modern Heuristics"](http://www.amazon.com/How-Solve-It-Modern-Heuristics/dp/3540224947)

+An Optimizer uses a specified optimization strategy (see OptimizationStrategyType) to optimize an Optimizee.
+Optimization is nearly the same thing as search.
+In the puzzle implementations in bb4-puzzles, optimization is used to search for a solution using the genetic algorithm strategy.
+In the two player game implementations in bb4-games, optimization is used to help the computer to learn to play better.
+In bb4-simulations, optimization is use to have the snake learn how to move efficiently.

 ### How to Build
 Type 'gradlew build' at the root (or ./gradlew if running in Cygwin).
 This is mainly a library project, but there are several interesting test cases that can be viewed visually.
 If you want to open the source in Intellij, then first run 'gradlew idea'.